hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-oneview-and-servicenow-integration-with-stackstorm.md

         return (False)
 ```

 The second action in workflow "A" will format the information into a MongoDB record, add a process field and save the MongoDb BSON document.
 Again, this is very simple to code and test.
 The class is passed the alarms and iterates through each one, a query to check if the document exists and if not, formats a Python dictionary and writes the MongoDb BSON document via pymongo.
 This is all it takes to collect the alarms and save them in the database.
-A StackStorm workflow that calls two actions every five minutes.

 ```
 import pymongo